 Tim is the executive producer and host of WPRI 12’s long-running weekly current affairs program ” Newsmakers.”
 He has moderated many live candidate debates and plays a key role in the station’s campaign coverage.

 In 2013 The Washington Post selected him as one of the state’s top political reporters.

 Prior to joining Eyewitness News, Tim worked in the Boston television market, most recently as managing editor at WBZ-TV, the city’s CBS affiliate.
 Tim received two Associated Press Awards for breaking news at WBZ and was also part of a team honored with several National Edward R. Murrow Awards, including for coverage of the 2006 New Hampshire floods and the tragic 1999 “Worcester Warehouse Fire” that claimed the lives of six firefighters.
 Tim also ran WBZ’s award-winning political unit during his time as managing editor.

-Tim serves on the board of directors for the New England First Amendment Coalition, a Boston-based group affiliated with Northeastern University's School of Journalism that aims to defend, promote and expand public access to government and the work it does.
+Tim serves on the board of directors for the New England First Amendment Coalition, a Boston-based group that aims to defend, promote and expand public access to government and the work it does.